Renewable energy in the United Kingdom: Geothermal power

+Transport

+In 2024, renewables accounted for 6.2% of final energy consumption in the UK transport sector.

+Official statistics for 2024 stated that renewable fuels accounted for 8% (3,809 million litres equivalent) of all road and non-road mobile machinery fuel supplied to the UK under the reporting framework.
+Waste feedstocks supplied 2,897 million litres equivalent of renewable fuel in 2024, accounting for 77% of verified renewable fuel supply.
+The report gave a breakdown of verified renewable fuel, including bioethanol (39%) and biodiesel (22%).
+It reported an average greenhouse gas saving of 80% compared with fossil fuels, or 77% when indirect land-use change was accounted for.

 Microgeneration

 Microgeneration technologies are seen as having considerable potential by the Government.
 However, the microgeneration strategy launched in March 2006 was seen as a disappointment by many commentators.
 Microgeneration involves the local production of electricity by homes and businesses from low-energy sources including small scale wind turbines, and solar electricity installations.
 The Climate Change and Sustainable Energy Act 2006 is expected to boost the number of microgeneration installations, however, funding for grants under the Low Carbon Building Programme is proving insufficient to meet demand with funds for March 2007 being spent in 75 minutes.

 Community energy systems

 Sustainable community energy systems, pioneered by Woking Borough Council, provide an integrated approach to using cogeneration, renewables and other technologies to provide sustainable energy supplies to an urban community.
 It is expected that the same approach will be developed in other towns and cities, including London.
 Highlands and Islands Community Energy Company based in Inverness are active in developing community-owned and led initiatives in Scotland.

+In England, Low Carbon Hub, based in Oxford, has developed one of the country's largest portfolios of community-owned renewable energy, including Ray Valley Solar, one of the largest community-owned solar parks in the United Kingdom, and Sandford Hydro, the largest community-owned hydroelectric scheme on the River Thames.
+In 2026, Low Carbon Hub announced plans to add the UK's first community-owned co-located battery energy storage system to Ray Valley Solar.

 An energy positive house was built in Wales for £125,000 in July 2015.
 It is expected to generate £175 in electricity export for each £100 spent on electricity.